Number of Campers:

 - An Israeli tank commander named Avigdor Kahalani, who wasn't much older than me, was in charge of the tanks on the Golan Heights -- Israel's border with Syria.
 He was probably upset that he didn't get to go home, just like the rest of the soldiers who were stuck up there.

-After the video, engage the group in a discussion that addresses their questions and also creates a list of what makes a hero.
+Engage the group in a discussion that addresses their questions and also creates a list of what makes a hero.
 An Israeli staff member can add a few thoughts about heroes he has known.

 Step 3: Wrap-up